-Copyright guidelines for digital theses
+Copyright guidelines for the public version of your digital theses

 The UNSW Copyright web site provides general copyright information at www.copyright.unsw.edu.au

 Written permission must be obtained for all substantial third party copyright material included in the public version of your digital theses.
 This is because the theses are being communicated to the public via the World Wide Web, and for copyright purposes, are deemed to be published.

 This is material for which someone else owns the copyright.
 Common examples are text, artistic works such as diagrams, charts, tables, images, computer programs and musical notation.

 When can third party copyright material be freely used without permission?

 - When the copyright has expired - 70 years after the death of the author or creator

 - When less than a substantial portion has been used

 What constitutes a substantial portion?